Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 1. KumaMax: Creating an oral enzyme therapeutic to treat Celiac Disease

-2. Mosis: Building integrated circuits that are faithful to user-specified design
+2. MOSIS: Building integrated circuits that are faithful to user-specified design

 3. The Free Genes Project: DNA Synthesis